 Purplish or bronze to bronzy green leaves, brighter in sun.
 Holds color all summer.

 Vigorous, upright growth to 15 ft. tall and wide.
 Blackish red bark.
 Deep red spring and summer foliage, scarlet in fall.

 To 12 ft. high, 15 ft. wide.
 Deep burgundy leaves are deeply cut for a lacy look.
-Branchlets bright green.‘Crimson Queen’
+Branchlets are bright green.

 Small shrub to 6 ft. high, 12 ft. wide, with drooping branches, green bark; pale green leaves turn gold in fall.

 This grows into a 7-ft. mound with nicely weeping branches.
 Very old specimens reach twice that size.
 New growth emerges red and covered with silvery gray hairs.
 These soon disappear, and the tree’s finely divided, lacy, purple-red foliage holds well into summer before becoming infused with green.
 Fall color is crimson.‘Osakazuki’

 Upright grower, becoming wider with age; eventually makes a round-topped tree 20–25 ft. tall and wide.
 Large leaves (to 5 in. wide) turn from rich green in summer to brilliant crimson in fall.
 Considered by many to be the Japanese maple with the best fall color.
 Tolerates sun and heat.

 Upright grower to 20 ft. tall and wide.
 Resembles ‘Atropurpureum’, with bronzy purplish leaves in summer, but more vigorous.
 Has long, arching branches.